M-O-M 20, good for mirrors up to 20 inch diameter

 Reducing the overarm weightThe overarm of my M-o-M (including the center pin) weights 1025 grams (2.26Lbs).
 It's clear that this weight adds to the pressure of the tool (pitch lap) on the mirror.
 This can be a problem while figuring, especially with smaller tools.
 In the table below the pressure in gram-force per square centimeter (divide by 70.2 to get PSI) of my tools is shown, with and without inclusion of the overarm weight.

 The pressure per tool without the overarm weight doesn't differ much, but when including the overarm weight, the pressure of smaller tools on the mirror becomes progressively larger.
 For example, the pressure of the 22 cm diameter tool plus overarm is 1.42 times the pressure without it, for the 8 cm tool the ratio is 4.1!
 To be able to control the pressure I made a simple 'overarm lifter', with two springs.
-By turning an M8 bolt I can compress the springs against the overarm, lessening the pressure of the overarm on the tool.
+By turning an M8 bolt I can compress the springs against the overarm, lessening the pressure of the overarm on the tool until the weight of the overarm is practically non-existing and the pressure is about the same for each tool.
 The springs I use are 27 mm long and 15 mm wide (outside diameter).
 Max. force of each spring is about 64 N, with a spring constant of about 3.8 N. The springs push agains the overarm at 40 mm distance from the hinge, where the downward pressure of the tool is 91 N, so both springs together are strong enough even too take all of the overarm weight away from the tool.

 Below are photographs of the parts of the overarm lifter, disassembled and assembled and a photograph of the instrument installed in the M-o-M. I drilled a 10 mm hole in the bottom of the piece of wood carrying the springs and pushed a piece of 8 mm inside diameter messing tubing into it, to let the bolt turn easily and prevent the piece of wood from slipping off.